INDIA alliance wants to destroy Sanatan Dharma, push country into 1,000 years' slavery: PM Modi

 "Projects of Rs 50,000 crore are being set up in Madhya Pradesh, which will give an impetus to the state's development," he said.

-Earlier, on August 12, the prime minister had laid the foundation stone of a Rs 100 crore temple dedicated to Sant Ravidas in Sagar city.
+The 500th birth anniversary of Rani Durgavati, a tribal ruler who attained martyrdom while fighting the Mughals, will be celebrated in a grand manner on October 5, the prime minister said.

+Governor Mangubhai Patel, Chief Minister Shivraj Singh Chouhan and Union Minister for Petroleum and Natural Gas Hardeep Singh Puri were present at the function.

-Starting with his visit to the state on September 17 last year when he released translocated Namibian cheetahs in the Kuno National Park, this is Modi's eighth visit to Madhya Pradesh in the last one year.
+Starting with his visit to the state on September 17 last year when he released translocated Namibian cheetahs in the Kuno National Park, this was Modi's eighth visit to Madhya Pradesh in the last one year.
+PTI LAL MAS VT NP KRK

-The Bharatiya Janata Party had won 15 out of 26 assembly seats in the Bundelkhand region comprising the districts of Sagar, Chattarpur, Tikamgarh, Niwari, Damoh and Panna in the last elections.
-The Congress had won nine seats while the Samajwadi Party and Bahujan Samaj Party had bagged a seat each.

-In Sagar district which has eight assembly seats, the BJP had won six and the Congress two seats in 2018.